cfengine/documentation/reference/promise-types/measurements.markdown

 #### track_growing_file

-**Description**: If true, CFEngine remembers the position to which is last read when opening the file, and resets to the start if the file has since been truncated
+**Description:** If true, CFEngine remembers the position to which is last read when opening the file, and resets to the start if the file has since been truncated